um-acs/acs_docs/docs/user-guide/1-quickstart.rst

 .. code-block:: bash

-   ssh <caneid>@pegasus2.idsc.miami.edu
+   ssh <username>@pegasus2.idsc.miami.edu

 **Triton**

 .. code-block:: bash

-   ssh <caneid>@t2.idsc.miami.edu
+   ssh <username>@t2.idsc.miami.edu

-Enter your CaneID password when prompted.
+Enter the password or complete the authentication method associated with your IDSC account when prompted.
 After login, you will be on a cluster login node.

 .. note::